-5. The Corsica-Stickney School District will take the following actions to conduct, with the involvement of parents, an

-- Parent meeting will be convened to evaluate the policy - Parents will be notified of the time and place - Parents who cannot attend will have the opportunity to give their input to the administration - Support of the Board of Education for development, implementation and regular evaluation - Parental comments will be welcomed if they are dissatisfied with the school's Title I program at the district level - 6.
+- 5. The Corsica-Stickney School District will take the following actions to conduct, with the involvement of parents, an annual evaluation of the content and effectiveness of this parental involvement policy in improving the quality of its Title I, Part A schools.
+The evaluation will include identifying ways to increase participation of parents in parental involvement activities (with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background).
+The school district will use the findings of the evaluation about its parental involvement policy and activities to design strategies for more effective parental involvement, and to revise, if necessary its parental involvement policies. - Parent meeting will be convened to evaluate the policy - Parents will be notified of the time and place - Parents who cannot attend will have the opportunity to give their input to the administration - Support of the Board of Education for development, implementation and regular evaluation - Parental comments will be welcomed if they are dissatisfied with the school's Title I program at the district level - 6.
 Corsica-Stickney Elementary will work to strengthen the role of schools', parent's, and community as a partnership for strong, effective involvement, in order to build on and improve student academic achievement, through the following activities specifically described below: - A. The Corsica-Stickney school district will, with the assistance of its Title I, Part A schools, provide assistance to parents of children served by the school district or school, as appropriate, in understanding topics such as the following, by undertaking the actions described in this paragraph --